-To install the ACU and device driver:
+To install the ACU and USB device driver:

-- 1. Insert the device into the computer, and insert the installation CD. - 2.
-Open the InstallShield Wizard (setup.exe). - 3.
-The Atheros Client Installation installer opens.
-Click Next. - 4.
-The Atheros license agreement window appears.
+- 1. For Windows 2k/XP insert the USB device into the computer, (for windows 98SE do not insert the device), and insert the installation CD. - 2.
+Open the InstallShield Wizard (setup2k.exe for Windows XP/2000 and setup98.exe for Windows98SE/ME).

+3. The Atheros Client Installation installer opens.
+Click Next.

+- 4. The Atheros license agreement window appears.
 Read and accept the agreement to continue.
 Click Next. - 5.
 The Installation Program window appears with three setup options.